 Build Understanding and Experience of Community

 Help support and build the community of Wayne County educators who teach the next generation that we all have something to give to make our communities better places.
+Check back Spring 2018 for the next opportunity.

 Student Empowerment through Service